Get exclusive member benefits & effect social change. Join Today

-Pericardiocentesis is an invasive procedure that uses a needle and catheter to obtain fluid from the pericardium.
+Pericardiocentesis is an invasive procedure.
+It uses a needle and catheter to obtain fluid from your pericardium.
 The fluid can then be sent to a laboratory for microscopic examination for abnormal cells.

-When too much fluid is trapped in the pericardium, this is called pericardial effusion.
-This can prevent the heart from pumping normally because the extra fluid causes compression.
-Pericardial effusion can lead to a life-threatening condition called cardiac tamponade, when the heart becomes too compressed to function normally.
-Cardiac tamponade is life-threatening and must be treated immediately.
+When too much fluid is trapped in your pericardium, this is called pericardial effusion.
+This can prevent your heart from pumping normally because the extra fluid causes compression.
+Pericardial effusion can lead to a life-threatening condition called cardiac tamponade.
+In this condition, your heart becomes too compressed to function normally.
+Cardiac tamponade is life threatening and must be treated immediately.

-There are many causes for the buildup of fluid in the pericardium and a few of these are:
+There are many causes for the buildup of fluid in the pericardium, including:

-A pericardiocentesis is usually performed in an intensive care unit or cardiology department in a hospital, but may be done at the bedside or in the emergency room if a patient experiences pericardial effusion.
+A pericardiocentesis is usually performed in an intensive care unit or cardiology department in a hospital, but it may be done at your bedside or in the emergency department if you experience pericardial effusion.

-A needle is then inserted into the pericardial sac.
+A needle is then inserted into your pericardial sac.
 You might feel some pressure while the needle goes in.
-It is guided by echocardiogram, which gives the doctor a moving picture of your heart, similar to an ultrasound.
+It is guided by echocardiogram, which gives your doctor a moving picture of your heart, similar to an ultrasound.
 This will also help monitor fluid drainage.
-Once the needle has been placed correctly, the surgeon will replace it with a very thin tube known as a catheter.
+Once the needle has been placed correctly, your doctor will replace it with a very thin tube known as a catheter.
 The procedure itself takes 20 to 60 minutes.

 The catheter then stays in place to let fluid drain through it into a container, sometimes for several hours.
 Once the fluid has drained, the catheter is removed.

-Depending on the institution, the physician, the patient’s prognosis, and the cause of the effusion, more invasive surgical drainage instead of needle pericardiocentesis may be necessary.
+Depending on the institution, your doctor, your outlook, and the cause of effusion, more invasive surgical drainage than needle pericardiocentesis may be necessary.